-Employees that feel they have opportunities for professional growth are more likely to stay with an organization than those who don’t see a clear path of career progression.
+It’s common knowledge: employees that feel they have opportunities for professional growth are more likely to stay with an organization than those who don’t see a clear path of career progression.
+What are you doing to foster a work environment of total employee development?

-According to Deloitte’s report, Global Human Capital Trends 2014, over 2/3 of millennial workers believe management should give them accelerated development opportunities.
-According to a Brandon Hall Group 2014 report, 1/3 of companies are increasing their budget for employee learning and development.
+Over 2/3 of millennial workers believe management should give them accelerated development opportunities.
+According to a Brandon Hall Group 2014 report, 1/3 of companies are increasing their budget for total employee development.

 Many organizations benefit from offering tuition reimbursement or subsidized coursework to employees.
 Google, for example, gives employees $12,000 of tuition reimbursement a year, broadcasting its commitment to investing in people as well as technologies.
 Continuing education offers a way for employees to take on new challenges and fight boredom.